 The Wainwright Golden Beer Book Prize 2019

-The shortlist for the Wainwright Golden Beer Book Prize 2019, which celebrates the best books about nature, has been announced.
+Robert Macfarlane, author of Underland, has been announced as the winner of the Wainwright Golden Beer Book Prize 2019, which celebrates the best books about nature.

 The Wainwright Golden Beer Book Prize is awarded every year to the author of the book that best reflects the ethos of renowned nature writer Alfred Wainwright to inspire readers to explore the outdoors and care for nature.

-Our very own publisher Katie Bond will be on the judging panel, which will be chaired by TV presenter Julia Bradbury for the third year running.
-They will be joined by: Waterstones non-fiction buyer Clement Knox; a publisher at Unbound and joint-host of the popular podcast Blacklisted, John Mitchinson; David Lindo otherwise known as The Urban Birder; and Anna Arnell, creative partner for agency And Rising.
+Our very own publisher Katie Bond was on the judging panel, which was chaired by TV presenter Julia Bradbury for the third year running.
+They were be joined by: Waterstones non-fiction buyer Clement Knox; a publisher at Unbound and joint-host of the popular podcast Blacklisted, John Mitchinson; David Lindo, otherwise known as The Urban Birder; and Anna Arnell, creative partner for agency And Rising.

 Underland by Robert Macfarlane (Hamish Hamilton)